← All posts

 Wake County Senior Help Directory: Raleigh Programs for Seniors and Families (2026)

-Free, plain-English senior help in Wake County and Raleigh, NC: property tax relief, food, energy, Medicare, prescriptions, home repair, transportation, legal, and caregiver programs, with local phone numbers.
+Free, plain-English senior help in Wake County and Raleigh, NC: property tax relief, food, energy, Medicare, prescriptions, home repair, transportation, legal, caregiver support, and PACE, with local phone numbers.
 No sign-up.

 By Ryan Riggins, Riggins Strategic Solutions.
 NC Real Estate License #361546, eXp Realty.